Local Government

 Who is this for?

-This course is ideally suited for newcomers into the area of enforcement of the minimum standards.
+The Standards for Private Rented Accommodation Training Programme is ideally suited for newcomers into the area of enforcement of the minimum standards.
 It will enable all participants share individual experiences and approaches as currently adopted, as well as providing an opportunity to network with other Inspectorate Staff.
 It is also open to HSE Environmental Health Officers and third party private contractors undertaking rental inspections on behalf of Local Authorities.

 Course Content

-Module 1: Regulations and Guidelines
+Module Two: Regulations & Guidelines

 • Structural Condition